bsantanad/sre-journey/src/ckad_focus.md

   all namespaces.
 - We can use the ServiceAccount object to run services against the k8s cluster itself.
 It will auth with RBAC also.

+## Resource Management

+- 3 aspects,
+  - how to define min and max resources for a container.
+  - resource quota to limit the aggregate resource consumption or limit the overall objects created in a namespace
+  - limit range, constrains of defaults the resources alloc for an specific object type.

+## ConfigMaps and Secrets

+- Understand the purpose for a configmap against a secret
+- Secrets are meant to represent sensitive data.
+They are not encrypted
+- How to define those configmaps and secret objects.
+How to interact with them.

+## Security Context

+- The security context lest you provide privilege and access control to containers.
+- You can define it to the whole pod or to individual containers.
+- Know where to find the security attributes. (k8s docs)